dubiousconst282/GLimpSW/README.md

 | Linear      | 4.12 ms | 4.30 ms | 11.7 ms | 17.8 ms |
 | Tiled 4x4   | 4.49 ms | 4.94 ms | 13.7 ms | 15.6 ms |
 | Z-Order     | 4.55 ms | 5.96 ms | 11.0 ms | 12.3 ms |

-(By the way, for the Z-order encoding function, it may be slightly faster to use the Galois field instructions instead of [SIMD LUTs](https://github.com/dubiousconst282/GLimpSW/blob/6f0c6b32e6e681469628e5d6d2a4d844b696be9c/src/SwRast/Texture.h#L274-L293), see [this post](https://news.ycombinator.com/item?id=37630391).)

 ### Coarse Rasterization
 The basic rasterizer always traverses over fixed size tiles (in this case, 4x4 pixels) to test whether any pixels are covered or not, before doing the depth test and invoking the shader.
 A [coarse rasterizer](https://fgiesen.wordpress.com/2011/07/06/a-trip-through-the-graphics-pipeline-2011-part-6/) first rasterizes bigger tiles and collect masks about which fragments are partially or fully covered, so it can skip through tiles of the bounding box that are outside the triangle much quicker.